nereasastre/Music_Sheet_Annotator/README.md

 ## Installation

 1. Clone the repository.
-2. Install parcel into the app.
+2. Install parcel.
 This can be done with the following command:
 ```bash
 npm install --save-dev parcel
 ```